hertzmann/hertzmann.github.io/_posts/2023-03-01-ai-art-analogies.md

 The most common analogy for computer-generated and procedural art, e.g., I used the analogy in [my  thesis back in 2001](https://mrl.cs.nyu.edu/publications/hertzmann-thesis/hertzmann-thesis-300dpi.pdf); I suspect many people come up with this analogy independently.
 [There are many related analogies of technological shifts in art](/2022/12/17/when-tech-changes-art.html)

 **How It's Useful**:
 Some of the most naive criticisms of "AI" art ("you just pushed a button!" "the machine did all the work!" "this will replace artists") were things that people said (and sometimes still say) about photography.
-If your criticism of "AI" also applies to photography, then maybe it's a naive criticism.
+If your criticism of "AI" is also something that people could (and have) said about photography, then maybe it's a naive criticism.

 **The Subtext**: "AI" art is another tool for art, we just don't appreciate it yet.
 It will become an accepted, essential tool in our society, just as photography did.